maikmerten/riscv-tomthumb/README.txt

 src/vhdl/leds

 The DE0-Nano board features eight LEDs, which can be controlled by the CPU by means of store instructions.
-The value currenty display can be read back.
+The value currenty displayed can be read back.